Explore the gardens

 For many years, the floral clock has showcased the creativity and artistry of the gardeners who painstakingly maintain and design the floral arrangements with up to 5000 plants.
 The Floral Clock not only serves as a timepiece but also as a living work of art.

 Installed in 1936, this is one of the last Floral Clocks ever made that was driven by a traditional mechanical clock movement.
 It is a testament to the maker Richie & Sons of Edinburgh that it has continued working each summer ever since, totalling over half a billion clicks.
-It is probably one of the last 2 of its kind still existing.
+It is probably the last one of its kind still existing.

 New Clockhouse